Academic Integrity & Discipline Appeal Process

 Academic Dishonesty Discipline Appeal Process

-- If the student wishes to appeal the department chairperson's decision, s/he may make a final written appeal to the Vice President, Instructional Services, within ten (10) instructional days of receiving the chairperson's decision.
-The Vice President's decision is final and will be mailed to the student within ten (10) instructional days.
+B. If the student wishes to appeal the department chairperson's decision, s/he may make a final written appeal to the Vice President, Instructional Services, within ten (10) instructional days of receiving the chairperson's decision.
+The vice president's decision is final and will be mailed to the student within ten (10) instructional days.

-(Source: MCCD Administrative Procedure 5505.
+(Source: MCCD Board Policy and Administrative Procedure 5505.
 All MiraCosta College board policies and administrative procedures are located on the Board of Trustees webpage.)